 A few drops of food colouring can work wonders and help you to create toppings in the ideal shade.
 Having a pink party for the furry young lady in your life or a blue party for the cheeky chap is a perfect idea – with a few decorations in the same colour, it’s an easy theme to create anywhere.

-If there is a special Fido or Rover in your life that doesn’t live with you, it’s a thoughtful idea to send them a cake on their birthday to show how much you love them.
+If there is a special Fido or Rover in your life that doesn’t live with you, it’s a thoughtful idea to send them a Doggy Birthday cake to show how much you love them.
 If you’ve grown up and moved out of the family home and just miss your pet so much, order a special gift for them that they will gobble down with delight.
 Or whip one up yourself and take it over for a celebration in person.

 It’s important to remember that, no matter what type of cake you provide for your dog, it’s a special treat that must be kept in check.
 And for many, just a change in their regular diet puts their digestion in all kinds of trouble.
 We all love spoiling our dogs, but we are in charge of what they consume and are wholly responsible for their good health so let them eat cake … but in moderation.